 Large China Doll

-CHARACTERISTICS OF DOLL: The doll has lovely, well-painted features.
-Cloth body and leather forearms.
+- Characteristics: The doll has lovely, well-painted features: cloth body and leather forearms.
 Hair is arranged in deeply sculpted curls.
 This is a heavy doll.
 Hard to believe a child could play with this (or lift it!).

 French Bisque Bebe in Man's Costume of the Northern Coast of Brittany